chunkydigits/e-bx_techtest/TechTest/TechTest/ReadMe.md

 	- Could added an optional item to specify an amount that defaults to one of the specified numbers
 - Testing
 	- The BDD syntax lends to some cucumber tests (not done this in a while) but i thought it would be better spent doing the part that we were looking for i.e. the Mediatr and code structure
+- For testing purposes I simply returned the whole object from the GitHub API since my repositories were fairly limitted in their contributions.

 A question I have after using this ...
 - Repositories
 	- do we need them if we are doing Mediation as we are almost doing the same thing with both patterns.
-	- The decoupling is done instead by Mediatr but i could see why we would use another layer, but seems unneccesary.
+	- The decoupling is done instead by Mediatr but I could see why we would use another layer, but seems unneccesary.